Peter Pan (1953 film): Live-action adaptation

 In April 2016, following the individual financial and critical successes of Maleficent, Cinderella, and The Jungle Book, a number of live-action adaptations of Walt Disney Pictures' classic animated films were announced to be in development.
 The Walt Disney Company announced that a live action Peter Pan film was in development, with David Lowery serving as director, with a script he co-wrote with Toby Halbrooks.
 In July 2018, it was reported that the feature length film would be released exclusively on the company's streaming service, Disney+.
 It has since been said that the film may instead get a theatrical release.

 In January 2020, casting was underway while the film was retitled Peter Pan and Wendy.
 Joe Roth and Jim Whitaker will serve as producers.
 Principal photography was scheduled to commence on April 17, 2020, in Canada and in London, United Kingdom.
 By March, Alexander Molony and Ever Anderson were cast as Peter Pan and Wendy, respectively.
 Later that month however, filming on all Disney projects were halted due to the COVID-19 pandemic and industry restrictions worldwide.
 In July 2020, Jude Law entered early negotiations to portray Captain Hook, and was officially cast two months later.
 Joaquin Phoenix, Adam Driver, and Will Smith were all previously on the short-list of actors being considered for the role, though each of them ultimately passed on the opportunity.
 In September 2020, Yara Shahidi was cast as Tinker Bell.
 In October 2020, Alyssa Wapanatâhk was cast in the role of Tiger Lily.
 In January 2021, Jim Gaffigan joined the film's cast as Mr. Smee.
 On March 16, 2021, the same day that principal photography officially began, Alan Tudyk, Molly Parker, Joshua Pickering, and Jacobi Jupe were announced to play Mr. Darling, Mrs. Darling, John Darling, and Michael Darling, respectively.

 In December 2020, it was announced that the film would be debuting on Disney+.
-Filming began on March 16, 2021 in Vancouver, Canada, and was expected to wrap on June 30, 2021.
+Filming began on March 16, 2021, in Vancouver, Canada, and was expected to wrap on June 30, 2021.
 Additional filming took place on the Bonavista Peninsula of Newfoundland and Labrador, in August 2021.
-Peter Pan & Wendy is scheduled to be released on Disney+ on April 28, 2023.
+Peter Pan & Wendy was released on Disney+ on April 28, 2023.

+70th Anniversary

+Various products were released, themed after the 70th anniversary, in 2023.
+Products include a mug, a pin, and POP! figures.
+In addition, a 70th anniversary edition Blu-ray released as a Disney Movie Club exclusive.
+The Blu-ray includes a restored version of the film and a bonus disc containing the featurette "In Walt's Words: Peter Pan".